aws-powertools/powertools-lambda-python/docs/utilities/data_masking.md

 #### Encrypt operation with multiple KMS Keys

-When encrypting data with multiple KMS keys, the `aws_encryption_sdk` executes additional encryption calls to encrypt the data with each of the specified keys.
+When encrypting data with multiple KMS keys, the `aws_encryption_sdk` makes additional API calls to encrypt the data with each of the specified keys.

 <center>
 ```mermaid